 Dr. Paul Saba Author and Physician: This Thanksgiving Weekend Support Women Who Want To Keep Their Babies

-If women were given financial, educational, work, social and medical support, most would probably keep their babies.
-It's a question of fairness and equity.

-MONTREAL , QUEBEC , CANADA , November 25, 2022 /EINPresswire.com/ -- "This Thanksgiving Weekend is a good time to reflect on our gratitude for our lives and the lives of our friends, family and neighbors and this includes mothers who have faced different challenges in pregancy."
+equity.
+Women wanting to birth and care for their babies and children would benefit from more medical, psychological, financial ( including career opportunities), educational and social support.”MONTREAL, QUEBEC, CANADA, November 27, 2022 /EINPresswire.com/ -- "This Thanksgiving Weekend is a good time to reflect on our gratitude for our lives and the lives of our friends, family and neighbors and this includes mothers who have faced different challenges in pregancy."

 Dr. Saba states the following: "One of my patients, a single woman in her 30s with a low paying job discovered she was pregnant.
 Some of her friends encouraged her to abort because of her limited financial resources and another young child she was already caring for.
 Her boyfriend threatened to leave the relationship if she didn’t proceed with the abortion.
 Despite financial pressures, the father’s refusal to help and risk of losing the relationship, she decided to continue her pregnancy and recently delivered a beautiful daughter who is her joy."